madetech/scheduling-demand-slackbot/README.md

 # scheduling-demand-slackbot

-Google Apps Script that gets data from a google spreadsheet, transforms it to create a Slackbot payload and sends one alert per row.
+Google Apps Script project that gets data from a google spreadsheet, transforms it to create a Slackbot payload and sends one alert per row.
+It has also been published as a private Sheets Add-on in a Google Cloud Project and is available for Made Tech users through the Google Workspace Marketplace.

 // TO DO - add table of contents